lb0o/website/content/en/docs/install/talos/pxe.md

 6bf638f0808e   ghcr.io/cozystack/cozystack/matchbox:v0.30.0        "/matchbox -address=…"   3 minutes ago    Up 3 minutes              matchbox
 ```

+Start your servers.
-Start your servers, now they should automatically boot from your PXE server.
+Now they should automatically boot from your PXE server.

-Now, when they are booted to Talos Linux maintenance mode, you can use [talos-bootstrap](https://github.com/cozystack/talos-bootstrap) or [Talm](https://github.com/cozystack/talm) to bootstrap the cluster

-Just follow **Getting Started** guide starting from the [**Bootstrap cluster**](/docs/getting-started/deploy-cluster/#bootstrap-cluster) section, to continue the installation.
+## Next Steps

+Once you have installed Talos, proceed by [installing and bootstrapping a Kubernetes cluster]({{% ref "/docs/install/kubernetes" %}}).